FAQ - Frequently Asked Questions

 However, preliminary work can be used as a basis for the development of a vaccine against SARS-CoV-2 infections.
 This is possible because similar Coronaviruses caused the SARS epidemic in 2002/2003 and the MERS (Middle-East-Respiratory-Syndrome) epidemic in 2012.
 Authorised SARS and MERS vaccines are not yet available.

-mRNA vaccines are modern biomedicines which can only be authorised jointly with in the EU and the European Economic Area in a centralised marketing procedure by the European Commission co-ordinated by the European Medicines Agency (EMA).
-Two member states can be chosen as rapporteur and co-rapporteur for preparing the assessment report.
-The Paul-Ehrlich-Institut often assumes such a role in the marketing authorisation procedure.
+COVID-19 vaccines are modern biomedicines which can only be authorised jointly with in the EU and the European Economic Area in a centralised marketing procedure by the European Commission coordinated by the European Medicines Agency (EMA).

 Batch Release Testing